-It operates in four diverse major business segments: petroleum refining and marketing, government services, energy services, and construction industries.
-Petro Star Inc. has two refineries (strategically positioned along the Trans-Alaska Pipeline) and serves Interior Alaska, South Central Alaska, Kodiak and Dutch Harbor.
+It operates in five diverse major business segments: petroleum refining and marketing, government services, energy services, resource development, and construction industries.
+Petro Star has two refineries (strategically positioned along the Trans-Alaska Pipeline) and serves Interior Alaska, South Central Alaska, Kodiak and Dutch Harbor.
 Its North Pole facility supplies the mining industry in the interior region of Alaska and provides home heating oil to several communities.

-ASRC Federal Holding Company provides professional and technical services to the federal government (aviation, space and missile defense, base operations, resource and development, engineering, IT, financial management, and other).
+ASRC Federal Holding Company provides professional and technical services to the federal government (including aviation, space and missile defense, base operations, resource and development, engineering, IT, and financial management).